 How you answer these questions can help you get a clear picture of how to proceed next.

-When a Freelancer is the Right Solution
+When a Freelance Media Buyer is the Right Solution

 - You’ve never run ads in the past, but would like to validate your product.